terrastruct/byelinear/README.md

 byelinear fetches Linear issues in reverse so that the most recent issue is created last and thus shows up first in GitHub issues.

-### Rate limits
+### Resumption

-byelinear will hit the Linear GraphQL complexity limit quite quickly downloading issues.
-In our case about 140 issues. byelinear will back off and retry every 5 minutes so you can just let it run and wait until it's done.
-The fetch rate ends up being about 140 issues an hour.

-There is also a one second wait in between every issue when fetching from Linear and exporting to GitHub.

-You can terminate byelinear and resume later.
-It will start right where it left off based on the state in `./linear-corpus/state.json` (you can change this via `$BYELINEAR_CORPUS`).

-You can also contact Linear's support and request they raise your rate limit temporarily.
+If you have thousands of issues and hit a rate limit or something goes wrong, know that `byelinear from-linear` stores all fetched issues on the disk in `./linear-corpus/<issue-identifier>.json`.
+You can ctrl+c and resume later and `byelinear from-linear` will know to start from the last fetched issue based on `./linear-corpus/state.json`.

+You can change the corpus directory with `$BYELINEAR_CORPUS`.

 ### Projects